European epics: Jenny Erpenbeck

 In her writing, Erpenbeck combines an acute awareness of history with succinct prose and a daring sense of form and composition.
 Through short stories, essays, plays and a host of critically acclaimed novels, she explores themes such as identity and memory and shows us the human costs of totalitarian regimes.
 How does the past continue to shape our present and future?

-Now, Erpenbeck takes centre stage at the House of Literature for a conversation on a dark and burning European history.
+Now, Erpenbeck is joined by author and editor Mattis Øybø at the House of Literature for a conversation on a dark and burning European history.

 Sign up for our newsletter